PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 CMD [ "npm", "start" ]
 ```

 There is one other change that we need to make.
-We have a `test` step in our build although we have cheated and skipped writing unit tests for reasons of brevity.
+We have a `test` step in our build although for brevity we've skipped writing unit tests.
 However we need to modify `package.json` for each service and change or add a line in the scripts section because by default `npm init` adds an `exit 1` to the file which will fail our build script.
 To fix this ensure that `package.json` has the following in it's script section for each service

 ```
 scripts {
   "test": "echo \"no test specified\" && exit 0"
 ```

-Once we have completed these changes for each of `auditservice`, `eventservice` and `webapp`, commit them to the Github master branch.
+Once we have completed these changes for the `auditservice`, `eventservice` and `webapp`, commit them to the GitHub master branch.

 ```sh
 $ git add .